fred075/-JS--Bouncing-balls/readme.md

-Javascript projet that uses the mobile phone motions for animating balls.
+Javascript projet that uses the mobile phone motions for animating balls.<br>
 This script uses Canvas and works without any libraries.